Skip to main content

 USTMA Members share the goal that all end-of-life tires enter sustainable and circular end-use markets.

 Tires are one of the most recycled products in the U.S. The management of end-of-life tires (ELT) has been a priority for USTMA members for almost three decades.
 USTMA works with stakeholders, including states, the U.S. EPA and the industry, to incentivize market development and advance federal and state regulations that foster sustainable tire recycling markets.
-According to the 2021 Scrap Tire Management Report, approximately 71% of ELT tires currently go to tire recycling markets.
+According to the 2023 End-of-Life Tire Management Report, approximately 79% of ELTs currently go to tire recycling and reclamation markets.

 End Use Rates for Common Materials